 - Donating to charity.
-Charitable lead trusts and charitable remainder trusts are two ways you can transfer some of your assets to your favorite charity tax free.
-Donating to charity via one of these vehicles allows you to have access to your money during your lifetime and then benefit a charity after you pass away.
+Charitable lead trusts and charitable remainder trusts are two ways you can transfer some of your assets to your favorite charity tax-free.
+Donating to charity via one of these vehicles allows you to have access to your money during your lifetime and then benefit from a charity after you pass away.

 - Restructuring your business.
-If you have a family-owned business or real-estate properties, you can pass them to your children by creating a family limited partnership.
+If you have a family-owned business or real estate properties, you can pass them on to your children by creating a family limited partnership.
 Your heirs become limited partners who step into your place after you are gone.

 Law Office of Gary M. Landau P.A.